jf-tech/omniparser/doc/gettingstarted.md

 ]
 ```

-Almost there, but not quite!
-The `wind` field is a bit tricky to fix.
+Almost there!
+The `wind` field is a bit tricky to fix...

 ### Fix `wind`